 Laparoscopic myomectomy is usually performed when a woman has uterine fibroids that are causing heavy or painful periods, pressure on the bladder or rectum, abdominal swelling, or difficulty getting pregnant.

-Anesthesia: The patient is given general anesthesiawhich makes her unconscious and pain-free during the surgery.
+Anesthesia: The patient is given general anesthesia which makes her unconscious and pain-free during the surgery.

 Incision: The surgeon will then make 3-4 small (less than a cm) incisions in the lower abdomen, through which ports are inserted.